Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 Do your kids like to make and play with different masks?
 I know my boys do.
 They’ll decorate paper plates and use string to turn them into masks and have a ball.

-So why not let them do the same with this awesome bunny mask for Easter?
-They’ll have fun constructing it and even more fun playing with it afterward.
+Why not let them do the same with this amazing bunny mask for Easter?
+They’ll have fun constructing it and even more fun playing with it afterward.Make this Easter craft

 18. Jelly Bean Butterfly

 Most kids love edible crafts.
 There is something about making something and then knowing you can eat it.
 I’m not judging.
-As a matter of fact, I’m with the kids on this one!
+As a matter of fact, I’m with the kids on this one.

-So if your kids like to make edible crafts, then keep this one in mind.
-It looks pretty simple to make, and I’m sure it’s tasty too.
+If your kids like to make edible Easter crafts, then keep this one in mind.
+It looks pretty simple to make, and I’m sure it’s tasty too.Make this Easter craft

 20. Chick and Lamb Easter Craft